Flows

 On the Add stage pop-up, enter a suitable Name.
 Select when actions for people added to this stage will become Due for processing, noting that this can be based on an interval relative to when people are first added to the Flow or relative to when they are processed from a previous stage.
 As we'll see later, when processing people through a flow, Users have the option to override and change a person's next Due date if they wish to postpone stage actions to a later date.
 In this regard, the Due interval set here represents the 'preferred interval' before people processed into this stage become due.

-You may have designated Users who typically perform certain tasks or responsibilities as part of their role.
-In the same way, you can optionally assign a Flow stage to a specific User or leave the stage unassigned.
-Assigned users will receive email reminder notifications when those in their designated stage become due or overdue.
-They'll continue to receive reminder notifications until either 1) the person is processed into the next stage, 2) the person is assigned (delegated) to a different user or 3) the Due date is changed/postponed.
-User reminder notifications follow the same sending schedule as manager notifications, so 'due' and 'overdue' emails will only be sent on the Flow's Send reminder days.
-Finally, note that where a Flow is set visible in multiple modules, the Assigned user for a Flow stage is module-specific so you can assign a different user to the same stage in each module.
-Finally, add Instructions for Flow users explaining how to complete the stage and then click Save.
+Processing people through a Flow may be the sole responsibility of designated Flow Managers.
+However, you may have particular Users who typically complete certain tasks or duties in an admin process as part of their role.
+For example, ID checking for a safeguarding check may be the responsibility of a particular team member.
+With this in mind, you can optionally assign Flow stages to specific Users or leave the stages unassigned.
+Like Flow Managers, Assigned users will also receive email reminder notifications when people in their assigned stage become due or overdue for processing.
+And like Managers, assigned users will continue to receive reminder notifications until either 1) the person is processed into the next stage, 2) the person is assigned (delegated) to a different user, or 3) the Due date is changed/postponed.
+Assigned user reminder notifications follow the same sending schedule as Manager notifications: 'due' and 'overdue' reminders are only sent on the Flow's Send reminder days.
+Finally, for Flows that are set as Visible in other modules, the Assigned user for a Flow stage is module-specific, which means you can assign a different user to the same stage in those other modules if you wish.

-The Stages tab updates and each new stage is added to the end of the list of Stages.
+The Stages tab updates to show the newly added stage, with each new stage added to the end of the list of Stages.
 You can Edit a stage should you wish to make changes.
 You can also change the stage Order.
 People will remain in a reordered stage with the same due dates they had before reordering.
 Remember that Flows may be visible in other modules, so changes made to Stages and ordering will also apply there.
-Stages that are no longer needed can be deleted but you can only Delete an empty stage, which means you must first "Process or "Remove" people from that stage (including those in that stage in other modules) before the deletion can be made.
+Stages that are no longer needed can be deleted, but you can only Delete an empty stage, which means you must first "Process or "Remove" people from that stage (including those in that stage in other modules) before the deletion can be made.

 Continue adding further stages as necessary.
 When you are finished, you are ready to begin adding stage actions.